sdsu-its/fit-welcome/README.md

 ## Setup
-FIT Welcome is written primarily in Java and is run using the TomCat framework.
+FIT Welcome is written primarily in Java and is run using the TomCat framework to run the WebSites.
 A MySQL DB is used to store user information, as well as log events and clock in/out times.

+__FollowUp__ is an additional optional module that is run independently as a Java Executable at the end of every day (or whenever you like) that sends a follow up email with a survey link to users who have visited within the last X days.
+There is also a param to limit the number of emails a user gets.
+ - Param: `followup_freshness` - Within how many days to contact the users.
+For example a value of 3 would mean to contact those who have visited in the last 3 days.
+ - Param: `followup_max` - The minimum number of days since the user was last emailed.
+For Example a value of 7 would mean that a user who visits every day would only get an email every 7 days.

+ - ___Full Param List is below!___

 FIT Welcome also uses [Key Server](https://github.com/sdsu-its/key-server) to access credentials for various tools and services (DataBase, APIs, Email, etc.)